 CHEEKY MAA: –

-“ We are the underground prophets and here to inspire each other and create the guidelines for future generations.”
+“ We are the underground prophets.
+We are here to inspire each other and create the guidelines for future generations.”

 DT500ZINE: – ALL TRUE!
-Let’s talk back to your design; you have a lot of statement outfits, images, styling, etc..; pls, tell us more about that source of inspiration?
+Let’s talk back to your buzzing design, you have a lot of statement-outfits, images, styling, etc.., Pls, tell us more about that source of inspiration?

-CHEEKY MAA: – My style is constantly evolving!
+CHEEKY MAA: – My style is always evolving!

-” If I had to describe it, I’d say it’s a new-age, punk alien with a touch of elegance.”
+” If I had to describe it, I’d said it’s new-age, punk-alien with a touch of elegance.”

-DT500ZINE: – What comments are you getting from New Yorkers walking along the streets?
+DT500ZINE: – What kind of comments are you getting from New-Yorkers about your look you walking along the streets?

-CHEEKY MAA: – The most common question I get asked on the streets is:- “Did you come from the future?” almost everyday piece I’ve collected over the years, I’ve picked up from a thrift store.
+CHEEKY MAA: – The most common question I get asked on the streets is:- “Did you came from future?” almost everyday piece I’ve collected over the years, I’ve picked up from a thrift store.

 DT500ZINE: – so you’ve got your technics?

-CHEEKY MAA: – My technics is simple; something will stand out for me either because of the construction or pattern.
-I’ll try it on; if it looks good, it’s done.
+CHEEKY MAA: – My technics is simple, something will stand out for me either because of the construction or pattern.
+I’ll try it on, if it looks good to me, it’s done.
 I also love to reconstruct clothing, take it apart and make it into something new.

 ” I learned how to hand sew in middle school, and about 3 years ago, I taught myself on the machine. “

-DT500ZINE: – What’s happening in your neighbourhood?
-Who’s your crew?
+DT500ZINE: – What’s going on in your neighborhood, who’s your crew?

 CHEEKY MAA: – I recently moved to the Lower East Side of Manhattan.
-I live with 2 of my favourite people in the world, Nicky Ottav, a NAR.
+I live with 2 of my favorite people in the world, Nicky Ottav a NAR.

 ” We all live in this cute little box with murals on the wall painted by Nicky and lots of punk! “

-CHEEKY MAA: – Our apartment is packed with the most freak club kids in NYC every weekend.
+CHEEKY MAA: – Yeah, every weekend our apartment is packed out with the most freak club kids of NYC.